-All our modern weapons and the climate change means that we either enlighten ourselves or we face destruction.
+Our modern weapons and the climate change mean that we either enlighten ourselves or we face destruction.

 Again, I don’t see simple and well defined “crossroad” of evolution: I doubt there are many well defined “now or never” moments in evolution and, if they are, they only become apparent in hindsight.

 Otherwise, saying “now or never” is just another (poor) effort at becoming a bigger pundit, garnering more followers and, as well, sell more.
 Basically, just another power move.

 - National and Racial Pain Bodies?

 Tolle says that since we carry the pain of our past, the pain body is larger among blacks, jews, and nations which saw much devastation.

-I think this is a big BS and it’s also dangerous victim mentality.
+I think this is a big BS and it’s also a dangerous victim mentality.